 We dream about a South where LGBTQ folks can lead healthy, thriving lives in their hometowns.
 When we talk about community health, we mean every part of your physical, emotional and spiritual health.
 We believe that every LGBTQ person in the South should be able to access LGBTQ-friendly health care and legal services, and support services locally.

 Right now, the hostile climate that persists in many parts of the South means people must take extra steps or travel hours to protect their rights and access basic health care and services.
-We’re working to change that through our Community Health Program, which includes:
+We’re working to change that through our Community Health Program.
+The program includes five main areas:

 DISCLAIMER: The resources offered through this website only contain legal information and should not be interpreted as legal advice, nor should it be used in place of legal assistance.
 CSE recommends that any person with a question about the law or how it applies to them should contact an attorney.
 CSE is currently growing its referral list of LGBTQ-Friendly Attorney Referral List across the South.
 If you are an LGBTQ-friendly attorney based in the South and would like to be added to our referral list, please contact Ivy Gibson-Hill at firstname.lastname@example.org.